FarahmandM/api-debugger/README.md

 # api-debugger
-A platform for testing API's.
+A platform for debugging API's.